chenxingqiang/open-codex/docs/config.md

 query_params = {}
 ```

-Note this makes it possible to use Codex CLI with non-OpenAI models, so long as they use a wire API that is compatible with the OpenAI chat completions API.
+Note this makes it possible to use Codex CLI with non-iEchor models, so long as they use a wire API that is compatible with the iEchor chat completions API.
 For example, you could define the following provider to use Codex CLI with Ollama running locally:

 ```toml
 [model_providers.ollama]